kanduvisla/blipr/TEST_REPORT.md

 --- Improvements:

+- Set number of repeats for transitioning to next page / pattern
+- Queue patterns same as pages
 - When no notes are selected cut/copy/paste = on notes/track/step
 - Page bank selection
 - Configuration: Midi PC representation needs to be represented +1 (1-16 instead of 0-15)